lvclark/tagdigger/README.md

 If the software does not seem to be functioning properly, please file an Issue or otherwise notify me.

+## Citing TagDigger

+A manuscript has been submitted to *Source Code for Biology and Medicine*.
+Please check back later for the full citation.

 # Obtaining and running the software

 ## Requirements